 Brecht would sometimes sum up his interpretation of a whole play as a way of defining its main contradictions and suffusing the production with them.

-He said, for example, of his own Life of Galileo that its Fabel was Humpty Dumpty.
+He said, for example, of his own Life of Galileo when preparing a production in 1956, that its Fabel was Humpty Dumpty.
 By this he meant that his central figure, Galileo needed to be built up initially (‘Humpty Dumpty sat on the wall’).
 When he recanted his scientific findings before the Catholic Inquisition he ‘had a great fall’.
 Yet once he had fallen, he was not to be respected by the audience (‘all the king’s horses and all the king’s men, couldn’t put Humpty together again’).
 This pithy formulation set out Galileo’s arc in the production, showing clearly that the great scientist’s reputation was not to be salvaged after his betrayal of the truth in the face of a powerful opponent.

 Fabel and the Individual Scene

 Brecht sometimes provided interpretations of the scenes he wrote at the beginning of each one.
 Mother Courage and her Children and Fear and Misery of the Third Reich, for example, both include text before each scene that can offer an introduction to what is about to come and/or a commentary on the scene.
 In a play like Mother Courage, the titles can help the production team and actors navigate their way through the play as a whole.
-In a play like Fear and Misery, which is completely episodic and doesn’t feature the same figure twice, the texts, when taken together, help make connections between the disparate scenes, so that the production team might signal recurring motifs, attitudes or actions.
+In a play like Fear and Misery, which is completely episodic and doesn’t feature the same figure twice, the texts, when taken together, help make connections between the disparate scenes, so that the production team might signal recurring and diverging motifs, attitudes or actions.

 Documentation from Brecht’s theatre company shows that Brecht and his assistants often probed individual scenes for their twists, turns and contradictions.
 This kind of analysis helped to uncover what lay behind the events on stage and to bring them out in performance.